TheSpaghettiDetective/obico-server/README.md

 This refers to the LAN IP address that has been given to the computer that the Obico server is running on.
 - If you are on Linux: Open the wifi settings and select "settings" for the network your device is currently connected to.
 Look for the IPv4 value.
 - If you are on Windows: Select "Properties" for the network your device is connected to, then look for the IPv4 value.
+- If you are on Mac: Go to Settings > Network.
+You will find your IPv4 value below the wifi status.
+-
 The Obico Server needs to have an IP address that is accessible by OctoPrint or Klipper.
 It can be a private IP address (192.168.x.y, etc) but there needs to be a route between OctoPrint and the Obico Server.

+It is also reccomended that a static IP is set to avoid issues with chaning IP's.
+Please look up your WiFi routers guide on how to do this.

+### Alternatively, use a .local address (like octopi.local)

+Similarly to how one can connect to octopi with octopi.local instead of an IP address, we can do the same for our Obico server.
+**WARNING:** doing this on a device that is running software that already utilizes this may cause issues(ex.
+Homebridge).
+You are safe if you are already not able to connect to your device with a .local address.
+If you dont know what this means, you are most likely fine.

+- If you are on Linux, run `sudo apt install avahi-daemon`
+- If you are on Windows, install [iTunes]([url](https://www.apple.com/itunes/)).
+This may sound odd, but this is the best and safest way to do this on Windows.
+The reason this must be done is because the latest version of the software we need(Bonjour) can only downloaded bundled with iTunes.
+- If you are on Mac, you do not need to do anything.
+Mac already has this set up by default.

+You can now connect to your server with `your_host_name.local:3334`.
+You can find your hostname by doing the following:

+- If you are on Mac or Linux, run `hostname` in your terminal.
+The result is your hostname.
+- If you are on Windows, run `ipconfig /all`.
+Your hostname will be listed at the very top.

+To reiterate, you can connect to your server with either your IPv4 address or .local address.
+If you choose to use a .local address, you may assume `your_server_ip` to be interchangeable with your .local address.

 ## Login as Django admin

 1. Open Django admin page at `http://your_server_ip:3334/admin/`.

 *Note: If the browser complains "Can't connect to the server", wait for a couple more minutes.
 The web server container may still be starting up.*